protron/hearthstone-cards-translator/README.md

     npm start -- --skipdownload

-The first command will perform the following actions (second command will skip the first step):
+The first command will perform the following actions (second command will skip the first 2 steps):

 1. It downloads the latest `cards.json` from HearthstoneJSON into the `intermediate-assets` folder.
 2. It generates `translations-*.js` for each language (with just the texts from the card names).